 Exposures informed by rigorous risk analysis

-A thorough understanding of risk is essential.
+The adviser says that a thorough understanding of risk is essential.
 This varies by asset type and by where GCP sits in the capital structure.
-The approach is a cautious one – senior debt is favoured over subordinated debt when first making a foray into a sector, for example.
+The approach is cautious to the extent that senior debt is favoured over subordinated debt when first making a foray into a sector, for example.

 Gravis has compiled a matrix of their perception of risks across the various asset classes that GCP invests in.

-Notable changes to the risk summary reflect a better outlook for anaerobic digestion, following the introduction of the green gas support scheme, more volatile energy prices, a problem with cable protection systems at some offshore windfarms, and governance improvements at a number of social housing registered providers.
+Notable changes to the risk summary reflect the adviser’s expectation of a better outlook for anaerobic digestion, following the introduction of the green gas support scheme, more volatile energy prices, a problem with cable protection systems at some offshore windfarms, and governance improvements at a number of social housing registered providers.